gecko984/supervenn/README.md

 #### Use a different ordering of chunks (columns)
 Use the `chunks_ordering` argument.
 The following options are available:
-- `'minimize gaps'`: default, use a quasi-greedy algorithm to find an order of columns with fewer gaps in each row;
+- `'minimize gaps'`: default, use an optimization algorithm to find an order of columns with fewer gaps in each row;
 - `'size'`: bigger chunks go first;
 - `'occurence'`: chunks that are in more sets go first;